influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/prometheus.md

 withPrometheusRulesExcludedFromEnforce(prometheusRulesExcludedFromEnforce)
 ```

-PrometheusRulesExcludedFromEnforce - list of prometheus rules to be excluded from enforcing of adding namespace labels.
+"PrometheusRulesExcludedFromEnforce - list of prometheus rules to be excluded from enforcing of adding namespace labels.
 Works only if enforcedNamespaceLabel set to true.
-Make sure both ruleNamespace and ruleName are set for each pair
+Make sure both ruleNamespace and ruleName are set for each pair"

 ### fn spec.withPrometheusRulesExcludedFromEnforceMixin